KILTprotocol/docs/docs/concepts/07_dip/02_provider.md

 #### Add the pallet to the runtime

-Add the pallet to runtime in your `Cargo.toml` file dependencies section:
+Add the pallet to runtime to the `Cargo.toml` file dependencies section:

 :::info